actao217/C4Models/README.md

-# DQN Model using StableBaseline3 (documentation: https://stable-baselines3.readthedocs.io/en/master/) trained over 500,000 time steps to play Connect 4 against an adversary that plays randomly.
+# Training CNN models to play C4 and generalizing this to ConnectN games